 According to its Charter, the Board (principally through its Committees) is responsible to oversee the establishment of risk management systems by approving accounting policies; financial statements and reports; credit and risk management policies; and systems of internal controls, taking into account the Group's risk appetite, the overall business strategy, management expertise, and the external environment.
-The Board has defined general parameters to manage its Group-wide risk profile to comply with the approved Group's risk appetite and tolerances, which considers both downside risk and opportunities.
+The Board has defined general parameters to manage its Groupwide risk profile to comply with the approved Group's risk appetite and tolerances, which considers both downside risk and opportunities.

-3.8.
+3. The Board of Directors (continued) 3.8.
 Board Committees (continued)

-The Board has approved policies that support the implementation of a risk oversight and management framework for the Group.
-Board Committees oversees these policies with each Committee operating under a Board approved charter that is reviewed during each term of the Board unless there is a need for earlier review.
+In accordance with the Articles of Association, the Board of Directors may establish Board Committees to assist the Board on taking its resolutions.
+Each Committee operates under a Board approved charter that is reviewed during each term of the Board unless there is a need for earlier review.

-Each Committee has established a reporting structure that describes relevant responsibilities in respect to oversight and monitoring of Board-approved risk management policies.
+Each Committee has established a reporting structure that describes relevant responsibilities in respect to oversight and monitoring of Board approved management policies.
 These Committees evaluate developments in respect to the Group's structure and operations, as well as economic, industry, and market developments that may affect the Group's risk management.

 The Board Committees meet regularly and consists of independent, executive, and non-executive directors.

-The Board consists of the following Committees:
+During 2023, the Board established the following Committees: